gramythedj/asb/README.md

-# Amherst School Board Website

-A prototype of a website for the Amherst, New Hampshire school board.
+# freegovtjobalert.in news website

 Made with [Hugo](https://gohugo.io/) and the [Mainroad](https://github.com/Vimux/Mainroad/) theme.

-© 2021 Amherst School Board, Amherst, NH.
+© 2024 FreegovtJobalert.in Jobs and News site